Rhinoplasty Surgery, New York City

 What is the difference between a primary rhinoplasty and a revision rhinoplasty?

 A Primary Rhinoplasty is the patient’s first surgery to change the structure of the nose.
 When there has been no previous surgery inside the nose and structures are intact, there is a better chance for a successful outcome.
 A Revision Rhinoplasty is any additional surgery to change the structure of the nose, whether for breathing or appearance.

 What is the difference between a cosmetic rhinoplasty and a functional rhinoplasty?

 A Cosmetic Rhinoplasty is performed for the purpose of improving the appearance of the nose.
 A Functional Rhinoplasty is performed to improve breathing.
 A rhinoplasty can also be cosmetic and functional at the same time.
 There are many additional terms that have been coined for rhinoplasty, but the main objective of any nose surgery is to have a nose that you find attractive, with breathing functioning as well as or better than before surgery.
 Doctors with Ear, Nose and Throat (ENT) training have specialized knowledge of both the function and appearance of the nose.
+Facial Plastic Surgeons are ENT doctors with additional training in facial plastic surgery.
 About ten percent of rhinoplasties will eventually require a revision.
 The best chance for patient satisfaction with both breathing and appearance is during the primary rhinoplasty.

 Filter through patient reviews of Dr. Bennett from all around the web